mjfong/mjfong.github.io/index.md

 <b>About me:</b> I am a PhD Candidate in Social Sciences (Economics) at California Institute of Technology.
 I received my B.B.A. in Finance and M.A. in Economics from National Taiwan University.

-<b>Research interests:</b> experimental economics, behavioral microeconomic theory
+<b>Research interests:</b> experimental economics, behavioral economics, game theory

 <b>Email:</b> mjfong@caltech.edu